Focus Graphite (CVE:FMS) Shares Down 16% – Here’s Why

-Focus Graphite Inc. (CVE:FMS – Get Free Report) traded down 16% during trading on Friday .
-The stock traded as low as C$0.11 and last traded at C$0.11.
-255,005 shares traded hands during mid-day trading, an increase of 507% from the average session volume of 42,024 shares.
+Focus Graphite Inc. (CVE:FMS – Get Free Report)’s stock price traded down 16% during trading on Saturday .
+The company traded as low as C$0.11 and last traded at C$0.11.
+287,005 shares changed hands during trading, an increase of 501% from the average session volume of 47,744 shares.
 The stock had previously closed at C$0.13.

 Focus Graphite Inc, an exploration stage company, acquires, explores, and develops mineral properties in Quebec, Canada.
 The company explores for graphite, iron, copper, rare-earth elements, and gold deposits.
 Its flagship project is the Lac Knife property in which it holds 100% interests that consists of 62 claims covering an area of 3,248.18 hectares located in the Côte Nord region of Québec.